finnito/Science/content/10scie/ecology/3-microorganisms.md

 ## Ngā Whāinga Ako

-1. Describe how bacterial feed by extra-cellular digestion
+1. Describe how fungi feed by extra-cellular digestion
 2. Describe the role and importance of decomposers in an ecosystem

 <p class="instruction">Write the date and ngā whāinga ako in your book</p>